 Once upon a time, you were the best storyteller in all the land.
 The end.
 Here, author Pippa Chorley shares her top storytelling tips for parents.

 Want to nail story time with the children and learn some top storytelling tips for parents?
 You’ve come to the right place!
-We asked children’s book author Pippa Chorley, whose most recent offering – Stuffed! – is out now, for her expert advice.
+We asked children’s book author Pippa Chorley (the brains behind Stuffed, Counting Sheep and Out of the Box) for her expert advice.
 Read on, and you’ll all live happily ever after…

 My top storytelling tips for parents, by Pippa Chorley